Argentina’s most traditional foods date back to the founding of the country and are eaten on its most patriotic holidays.

 They spiffed up the leftover hominy by adding milk, vanilla and cinnamon, ingredients that made it a downright aristocratic dish at the time.

-Mazamorra was said to be, ‘For the poor and old women without teeth’ but it was a favorite inexpensive dish for kids.
+Mazamorra was said to be, ‘For the poor and old women without teeth’ and it was a favorite inexpensive dish for kids.

 In the colonial era it was widely consumed and sold by women called mazamorreras out of carts to earn extra money.